- General Instructions for Authors

 Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

-Please follow the hyperlink “Submit manuscript” on the right and upload all of your manuscript files following the instructions given on the screen.
+Please follow the hyperlink “Submit manuscript” and upload all of your manuscript files following the instructions given on the screen.

 Please make sure your title page contains the following information.